EricKugel/Fourier-Series/README.md

 # Fourier Series

-This is an animation of a Fourier Series.
-I'm not really sure how it works, I just know how to make it.
+This takes an svg of one path (M, m, L, l, C, c, Q, and q commands) and draws it using a fourier series.
+I'm not sure how any of the math works, that was Leo's job.

-There's now an interface for entering circles.
-Eventually you will be able to enter coordinates and the circles will be generated.